ginalamp/NFT_Twitter_Evolution/README.md

 # Output
 Final output of the Python script is generated in `src/dataout/`
-* Tweet frequency
+* Tweet frequency over time
 * Sentiment over time
+* Sentiment over time merged graphs
+    - Merged graph output for sentiment can be generated through running the `merge-sentiment-graphs.ipynb` notebook in `src/notebooks/`
 * Topic distribution

-Merged graphs
-* Merged graph output for sentiment can be generated through running the `merge-sentiment-graphs.ipynb` notebook in `src/notebooks/`.

 BTM topic modelling
 * BTM output can be found in the `BTM_topics/`